rjelbert/Redbox-hardware-true-random-number-generator/README.md

 head -c 4200000000 /dev/ttyUSB1 > /media/pi/usbdisk/redbox.bin

+You might also want to use rngtest in pipe mode to reject poor random data like this:

+cat /dev/ttyUSB0 | rngtest -p > /home/pi/redbox-random-rngtestp.bin

 After a short while, run "ent" to test the data file:

 cat /media/pi/usbdisk/redbox.bin | ent